alanng10/class-lang/Info/Article/Word/a.md

 Word "info" has meaning that is interpreted.

+Word "tool" has meaning that is be used to do.

 Word "node" has meaning that is entity.

 Word "comp" has meaning that is compose unit.